 ResNet connects most housing to the greater Wesleyan network.
 Every student room has an Ethernet jack to connect to it.
 You will need your own ethernet cable to connect to ResNet.
 Note that all digital cabling is the same, so there’s no need to spend 40 dollars on a five-foot cable.
 Cables can be purchased at Cardinal Tech in Usdan or online from retailers such as Monoprice or Amazon.

 I legitimately have never used this but it’s there still?

 As freshmen, it’s unlikely but still possible that you’ll need to get on the Internet in a woodframe, but each woodframe house has its own wireless network.
 Its name corresponds to the address of the house.

-We use Google Apps, which provides everyone with essentially a modified version of Google’s Gmail, Calendar, Docs, and Pages.
-Use the Google Apps Help if you don’t know how to do something or want to streamline something.
+We use Google Apps, which provides everyone with essentially a modified version of Google’s Gmail, Drive, Calendar, Docs, Pages, etc. Use the Google Apps Help if you don’t know how to do something or want to streamline something.
 There’s also a lot of sites and pages out there that tell of tweaks and other how-tos you might be interested in.

 One key difference between your Wesleyan Google Apps account and a standard Google account is login.
 To access your account, you can use ePortfolio, go directly to mail.gapps.wesleyan.edu, or sign in at gmail.com using your Wesleyan username (e.g. firstname.lastname@example.org).
 Your Wesleyan account can be synced to mobile devices just like any other Google account.